randomcoder67/XFCE-Laptop-Config/configure/README.md

 `shutdown` shutdown now (with confirmation)
 `reboot` reboot (with confirmation)
 `hibernate` hibernate (with confirmation)
-`snooze` sleep (hybrid-sleep, to RAM or to disk if battery dies, with confirmation)
+`hybrid-sleep` sleep (hybrid-sleep, to RAM or to disk if battery dies, with confirmation)
 `log-out` log out (with confirmation)
+`qsleep` sleep (normal sleep, to RAM only, faster)

 ### Unix terminal programs